TIPS FOR LEADERS

 Rev.4:9-11 "O Lord [God the Father] you are worthy to receive glory and honor and power, for You created all things and by Your will they exist and were created." [also Ps.148:1-6]

-Rev.5:8-9 "You [God the Son] are worthy to take the scroll and open its seals for You were slain and have ransomed [NIV purchased; NKJ redeemed] us by Your blood out of every tribe and tongue and people and nation" [also Ps.77:11-15]
+Rev.5:8-9 "You [God the Son] are worthy to take the scroll and open its seals for You were slain and have ransomed [NIV purchased; NKJ redeemed] us [liberated us by payment] by Your blood out of every tribe and tongue and people and nation" [also Ps.77:11-15]

-The significance of the Sabbath is depicted in the 10 Commandments as a reminder of the completion of God's creative activity (Ex.20:8-11).
+The significance of the Sabbath is depicted in the 10 Commandments as a reminder of the completion of God's creative activity (Ex.20:8-11).
 Later, there is a shift in emphasis.
-The Sabbath is spoken of in connection with God's deliverance of Israel from slavery in Egypt (Dt.5:12-15). [salvation] The Sabbath therefore depicts the great themes of creation and redemption. {Once God had completed his work, He rested.
-When Adam sinned, God began to work again, not creating, but redeeming (Gen.3:21).
-The Jews were persecuting Jesus because He was healing people on the Sabbath (Jn.5:15-17), "My Father is working until now, and I am working".
-God completed his work in redemption, "It is finished" Jn.19:28-30, just as He did in creation, "Thus the heavens and the earth were finished, and all the hosts of them" Gen.2:1.}
+The Sabbath is spoken of in connection with God's deliverance of Israel from slavery in Egypt (Dt.5:12-15). [salvation] The Sabbath therefore depicts the great themes of creation and redemption.
+Once God had completed his work, He rested.
+When Adam sinned, God began to work again making a new kind of creation by redeeming (Gen.3:21) that which was lost.
+The Jews were persecuting Jesus because He was healing people on the Sabbath (Jn.5:15-17), "My Father is working until now, and I am working."
+God completed his work in redemption, "It is finished" Jn.19:28-30, just as He did in creation, "Thus the heavens and the earth were finished, and all the hosts of them" Gen.2:1.

 5. What happened after God created all things?
 Adam disobeyed God and the whole creation was spoiled along with mankind Gen.3 [headship]